 The best way to see the two towns is on foot.
 City buses are also available.
-At a costs of 4 baht per passenger.
+At a cost of 4 baht per passenger.

-Lopburi has many hostel and hotel accomodation options for the festival.
-Higher-end travellers could stay in the new part of town at the shiny Benjatara Boutique Resort or Lopburi Inn Hotel, which has a swimming pool, but keep in mind that these are at least five kilometres from the historical sites.
+Lopburi has many hostel and hotel accommodation options for the festival.
+Higher-end travellers could stay at the Lopburi Palm Resort with a wonderful garden or the Farsai Homestay which has a swimming pool.

-Noom’s Guesthouse an old two-storey wood hostel house in the heart of the old town, and is the is the go-to spot for many backpackers.
+Noom’s Guesthouse is an old two-storey wood hostel house in the heart of the old town and is the go-to spot for many backpackers.
 Most rooms are set on the upper floor of the main building and rely on shared hot-water bathrooms with rain showerheads situated on the ground floor.
 They’re clean and comfy but you might have to queue up for a shower in the morning.